SFCT Information

 Trustees

-Tim Love is the Investment Director responsible for GAM Investment Emerging Equity strategies and has 35 years investment experience.
+Tim Love is the Investment Director for 'Rathbones Asset Management’ and has 35 years investment experience.
 Tim was educated at Sherborne School and Kent University and holds a BA in Accountancy and Politics.
 He trained as a chartered accountant at Price Waterhouse.
 He is married, has a large family and enjoys running and swimming.
 He presently lives in Wimbledon, London.

 Martyn Gowar is a retired solicitor and chartered tax advisor who specialised in private client and succession matters as well as having experience in charity and education law and governance.
 He was educated at Kings College School, Wimbledon, and Oxford.
 He was Clerk to the Governors of Wellington College for nearly 20 years, and was a Governor for 15 years of St Paul’s Cathedral Choir School